Summary

 Product-Market Fit Score (The Sean Ellis Test)

 While NPS measures whether customers would recommend your product, the Product-Market Fit (PMF) Score measures something different: how much they would miss it if it disappeared.
+The instrument was popularized in Hacking Growth [9].

 The question is simple: "How would you feel if you could no longer use [product]?"